Ophrys sphegodes

-Ophrys sphegodes, commonly known as the early spider-orchid, is a species of sexually-deceptive orchid native to Europe and the Middle East.
+Ophrys sphegodes, commonly known as the early spider-orchid, is a species of sexually-deceptive orchid (through Pouyannian mimicry) native to Europe and the Middle East.
 It is a highly varied species with many subspecies recognised.

 Description

 Plant height varies with latitude.
 In the UK the maximum height is around 20 cm, but around the Mediterranean a height of 70 cm may be reached.
 Flowers March–May (April–May in northern latitudes).
 Each shoot may carry between 2 and 18 flowers.

 The flowers have yellow-green sepals and a velvety red-brown labellum with a distinctive silvery-blue H marking so that the flowers much resemble an arthropod and especially a spider.

 Similar to Ophrys fuciflora and Ophrys apifera but flowers differ in that late spider orchid and bee orchid have much smaller petals than sepals; in early spider orchid petals and sepals are a similar size.
 They are also distinguished by patches of colour on the labellum; late spider orchid has a yellow point at the centre of the distal end of the labellum, while bee orchid has a red patch at the proximal end of the labellum.